FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Time=This appears in the table of games you can join on the "Play" page (http://lichess.org/).

-Username=
+User name=The name you use to sign in, e.g. "thibault".

-Password=
+Password=This is the password you must type to sign in to your profile.

-Have an account?=
+Have an account?=This appears on the top-right of the registration page (http://lichess.org/signup -- must be signed out to see this).
+Next to it is a "sign in" button.

-All you need is a username and a password.=
+All you need is a user name and a password.=This appears in the registration page (http://lichess.org/signup -- must be signed out to see this).
+It explains the only two details a user needs to provide to have an account on Lichess.

-Change password=
+Change password=This is a link in the settings page to a menu that allows you to change your password (http://lichess.org/account/passwd).

 Learn more about Lichess=